jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 ## Bringing It All Together

-We've built all the pieces animation, movement, spawning, and character switching.
+We've built all the pieces: animation, movement, spawning, and character switching.
 Now we need to package them into a plugin and integrate it into our game.

 ### Adding the RON Asset Loader